adepennart/upload_volume/README.md

 Please refer to the brain reconstruction manual below on inputting data into and using Amira to segment. https://drive.google.com/drive/folders/1PHDAv1DZ8f6XFOtu5dSZG-CVusRvxKJy?usp=sharing

 Note: After opening Amira, correct voxel size in order to have correct dimensions in Catmaid.
-I.e., for dung beetle CX overview image stack voxel sizes are x,y,z=40,40,50.
+I.e., for dung beetle CX overview image stack voxel sizes are x,y,z=40,40,50 but increase it by a factor of 10 to 400,400,500 as we downsampled it in ImageJ.
-FIX 400,500,500
 #### exporting
-FIX create isosurface
 Before exporting, save your Amira project.
 Then, for every volume within your segmentation save a copy of your Amira Project.
 In each project remove all volumes except one unique volume to each project.
 In this way, each export will have only one unique volume (no simpler step currently made)(information on saving and deleting can be found from the link above).

+Depending on if you made your volumes solely with Amira or also with Biomedisa, the following steps differ.
+##### Solely Amira
+skip if Biomedisa was used.
-Then, go to the object pool tab and click on your label object.
+Go to the object pool tab and click on your label object.
-A surfaceGen button will appear and click on it.
+A Isosurface button will appear (above right in your window), click on it.
+Next, a new Isosurface object will appear, click on it and below in the properties window click the green Apply button.
+This may take some time.

+Go to your Isosurface object a SurfaceGen object will appear (above right in your window), click on it.
 Next, a new surfaceGen object will appear, click on it and below in the properties window click the green Apply button.
 This may take some time.

+##### Biomedisa
+Go to the object pool tab and click on your label object.
+A surfaceGen button will appear (above right in your window), click on it.
+Next, a new surfaceGen object will appear, click on it and below in the properties window click the green Apply button.
+This may take some time.

+##### exporting (cont.)
 Then, a new object should be created with the same name as your label but finishing with .surf.
 Click on the new object and at the top a button called SurfaceView should appear.
 Click on it to see what your surface object looks like.
-It is likely the surface object will be too large to export so beside Simplify in the prorperties window reduce the number of faces by a factor of 10 (remove a zero).
-Click perserve slice structure checkmark and click Simplify now.
-Once finished simplifying, this should be seen by a a reduction of faces on your surface object in the viewer you can now export.
+It is likely the surface object will be too large to export so beside Simplify in the properties window reduce the number of faces by a factor of 10 (remove a zero).
+Click perserve slice structure checkmark and click Simplify now (simplyfing should be seen by a a reduction of faces on your surface object in the viewer).
+Once simplified you can now export.

 Right click on the surface object and click Save Data As...
 Choose where you would like the object to be saved and the name and make sure to change the file format to STL ascii (.stl).

-Repeat these steps for all volumes of interest and then you are ready for upload to Catmaid.
+Repeat these steps for all volumes of interest.

 ## Part 2: uploading neuropils to catmaid
 ## Before starting